North Korean animation: Founding an animation studio

 In the 1990s, North Korea became involved in globalized animation production, and the first step for North Korean animation to expand their overseas business began in 1985 with an olive branch thrown to them by France.
 North Korea's cheap domestic labor is what makes it an advantage to become a world animation foundry, and the head of SEK Studio, Koh Young-chul, claims that they have completed more than 250 outsourced animation films for animation companies in several countries, including Transformers, The Lion King, Pocahontas, and Pinocchio, as well as Little Soldier Zhang Ga and Romance of the Three Kingdoms, which were completed in collaboration with China.

 Currently, the main production aspects of North Korea's animation subcontracting are based on purely technical aspects such as painting and coloring, while things like scripting, conceptualization, and even the production of key frames still come from developed countries such as the United States and Europe.

-International Collaboration
+International collaboration

-In the 1980s, the studio employed around six hundred workers, and twenty animation directors.
+In the 1980s, the studio employed around 600 workers, and 20 animation directors.

 As a result of the Sunshine Policy of Kim Dae-jung, between 2003 and 2005, North Korean animators collaborated with the South Korean production company Iconix.
 In 2005, Empress Chung became the first collaborative animation between South and North Korea through Korean animator Nelson Shin.

 Outsourcing International works dropped in 2008 due to political issues.
 The conservative South Korean president Lee Myung-bak ended the Sunshine Policy, impeding the collaboration between North Korean companies.
 Since 2009, the most visible collaboration of North Korean studios is with Chinese companies.
 In 2014, SEK participated in the Shijiazhuang International Animation Exhibition.

+In 2024, a server leak revealed that the North Korean SEK Studio had worked on American cartoons such as Invincible and Iyanu: Child of Wonder, despite American sanctions against North Korea making such work illegal.